 CHINA TEXTILE/APPAREL QUOTAS SCHEDULED TO EXPIRE DECEMBER 31, 2008

 According to The Committee for the Implementation of Textile Agreements (CITA) sources, the quotas imposed on certain China-origin textile and apparel good, pursuant to the U.S.-China Textile Agreement, will end on December 31, 2008.
-Any over-shipments that are exported in 2008 are likely to be subject to staged entry in 2009.
+Any over-shipments that are exported in 2008 will be subject to staged entry in 2009.